devhammed/wickedstate/README.md

 ### Using CDN

-CDN is the easiest way to get started with the library.
+Using a CDN is the easiest way to get started with the library.
 You can include the following script tag in your HTML file to get started:

 ```html
 <!doctype html>